aylaIssi/aylaIssi/README.md

 ### Hi there 👋

-Hello!
 I'm Ayla, an aspiring data scientist with a passion for exploring and analyzing data to derive valuable insights.
 While I'm relatively new to the field, I'm enthusiastic about leveraging the power of data for decision-making and problem-solving.

 **Areas of Focus:**
 - Machine Learning